Nuit Incolore: Early life and education

 He was born in 2001 in Vietnam, but was adopted by a Swiss couple at the age of five months.
-When growing up, he faced racism.
+When growing up, he faced racism because of his Asian ethnicity.

 Marclay begun playing piano at the age of seven and went on to study music at the University of Fribourg.

 Career

 Marclay begun posting videos of his songs on Social Media at the age of 19, where he received some mild success.
-In July 2021, he signed with the Cinq7 record label and appeared at the Japan Expo from February 18 to 20, 2022 in Marseille.
-He made a second appearance at the expo in July 2023.
+In July 2021, he signed with the Cinq7 record label and appeared at the Japan Expo from February 18 to 20, 2022 in Marseille He made a second appearance at the expo in July 2023.
 His stage name translates to "Colorless Night".

 Marclay held his first concert at Les Étoiles in Paris on October 7, 2022, and held a tour across France, Switzerland, and Belgium in 2023.

 His song Dépassé received high praise and has been streamed over 30 million times.